ShuklaAnsh/dactyl-keyboard/README.md

 If you are planning on using either openscad or cadquery, you can setup just one of the engines: `docker compose build <engine-env>`
 > `<engine-env>` is one of `dm-openscad`, `dm-cadquery`

-> `dm-cadquery` takes significantly more time to setup, but is more powerful than openscad
+> :information_source: `dm-cadquery` takes significantly more time to setup, but is more powerful than openscad.

-> :information_source: `dm-cadquery` runs very slowly, but is recommended for final output.
 Use `dm-openscad` for quick edits

 ## Generating Models (Recommended Workflow)
-1. Enter bash in docker environment: run `docker compose run <engine-env>`
+1. Enter bash in docker environment: run `docker compose run --rm <engine-env>`
    > `<engine-env>` is one of `dm-openscad`, `dm-cadquery`

+   > :information_source: `dm-cadquery` runs very slowly, but is recommended for final output.
+Use `dm-openscad` for quick edits

 2. Configure model
    1. Modify `src/generate_configuration.py` in a text editor